SkylineNando/CheckoutCalendar/README.md

 Scalability: The system must be able to handle multiple simultaneous queries without affecting performance.

+The code shown is an excerpt from an HTML page that creates a booking form with input and output date fields.
+It also incorporates functionality to interact with these fields and to display messages using the SweetAlert library.

+The JavaScript script that runs when the document is ready ($(document).ready(function() {...}) includes the following functionality:

+When the input date is selected, the code calculates the output date automatically, adding 2 days to the input date.
+The output date value is then formatted and entered into the corresponding field.

+When the form is submitted, the code prevents the form's default behavior and performs the following actions:

+Checks if the output date is later than the input date.
+If validation fails, displays an error message using Swal.fire from the SweetAlert library.
+If the validation is successful, it sends the form data via AJAX to a PHP file called "send_whatsapp.php".
+Upon successful submission, display a success message using Swal.fire.
+This code is a combination of HTML, JavaScript and the SweetAlert library to create an interactive booking form and display error/success messages in an attractive way.
+Make sure you embed the code in your HTML page and include the necessary dependencies such as jQuery and SweetAlert (using the link provided in the code).

 User Experience: The interface must be intuitive and user-friendly, ensuring a pleasant experience.

 Security: Users' personal data must be handled securely and in compliance with privacy regulations.